 Frequently Asked Questions

-Q. Are English teachers in high demand in Paris?
+Q. How much do English teachers make in Paris?

-Q. How do I become a teacher in Paris?
+Q. How can I work as an English teacher in Paris?